lazyallday/react-wage-calculator/README.md

-# React Form App
+# React Wage Calculator

-A simple React wage calculator from the uploaded csv file.
+A simple React wage calculator that reads the uploaded csv file.

 No back end or test yet.